Backmasking: Film and television

 In the I Love Lucy episode "Home Movies", Lucy makes an audition film that features clips that are played backwards.

 In the 1973 film The Exorcist, a tape of noises from the possessed victim was discovered to contain a message when the tape was played backwards.
 This scene might have inspired subsequent copycat musical effects.
 Stanley Kubrick used "Masked Ball", an adaptation by Jocelyn Pook of her earlier work "Backwards Priests" (from the album Flood) featuring reversed Romanian chanting, as the background music for the masquerade ball scene in Eyes Wide Shut.

 Backmasking was also parodied in a 2001 episode of the television series The Simpsons titled "New Kids on the Blecch".
 Bart Simpson joins a boy band called the Party Posse, whose song "Drop da Bomb" includes the repeated lyric "Yvan eht nioj".
 Lisa Simpson becomes suspicious and plays the song backward, revealing the backmasked message "Join the Navy", which leads her to realize that the boy band was created as a subliminal recruiting tool for the United States Navy.
 In the episode titled "Lisa the Vegetarian" Lisa Simpson is told by Paul McCartney that playing his 1970 song "Maybe I'm Amazed" backwards will reveal "a recipe for a really rippin' lentil soup".
 A modified version of the song plays in the final scene, then over the closing credits of the episode; when played backwards, McCartney can be heard reciting the recipe in the song.
 One of the backwards snippets says, "Oh, and by the way, I'm alive", a reference to the "Paul is dead" urban legend.

 The Futurama episode "Calculon 2.0" also has a scene where an installation disc is played backward on what looks like an old fashioned gramophone player, with the words "rise from the dead in the name of Satan" coming from it.

+Disney's Gravity Falls features an instance of backmasking, as the episode "Boyz Crazy" contains a plot device about a love song vinyl which contains mind controlling elements when played in reverse.